Flexibility Training for Beginners: Where to Start and What Actually Works

 Final Thoughts

 Flexibility training doesn’t require a gym, fancy gear, or extreme range of motion.
 It starts with a few simple movements, done regularly and intentionally.
-Whether your goal is to move better, prevent injury, or just feel less stiff, stretching offers a science-backed, beginner-friendly path to feeling more at home in your body.
+Whether your goal is to move better, prevent injury, or just feel less stiff getting out of bed or off a chair, stretching offers a science-backed, beginner-friendly path to feeling more at home in your body.

 By Altruva Wellness Editorial Team